telerik/maui-docs/controls/treeview/selection.md

 The ListView provides the `SelectedItem` (`object`) property, which specifies the last selected item of the ListView.

+>important For the Treeview Selected Item example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) TreeView -> Selection category.

 ## Selected Items Collection

-The TreeView provides the `SelectedItems` (`IList`) property, which is a read-only collection used to get the currently selected items.
+The TreeView provides the `SelectedItems` (`IList`) collection.
+The collection contains the items that are currently selected in the control.

+>important For the Treeview Selected Items example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) TreeView -> Selection category.

 ## Selection Events